This post may contain affiliate links. Please read our disclosure policy.

 • High heat oil: I prefer to use melted ghee for this recipe instead of the high heat oil.
 However, both options work.

-Why do you dry brine roasted chicken with baking soda?
+Why dry brine with baking soda?

 prepared roasted chicken surrounded by herbs and lemon wedges